Commercial State Bank

 What types of businesses does Commercial State Bank typically finance?

-Commercial State Bank specializes in SBA 7(a) lending to specific industries including wood kitchen cabinet and countertop manufacturing, construction and mining (except oil well) machinery and equipment merc, commercial and industrial machinery and equipment (except automotive a, machine tool manufacturing.
+Commercial State Bank specializes in SBA 7(a) lending to specific industries including other miscellaneous durable goods merchant wholesalers, oil and gas field machinery and equipment manufacturing, machine tool manufacturing, other waste collection.
 They have developed expertise in these sectors and understand the unique financial characteristics of each industry.

 What are Commercial State Bank's typical SBA loan terms?